openharmony/docs/en/device-dev/driver/driver-peripherals-face_auth-des.md

 ### Basic Concepts

-The identity authentication consists of UserIAM and basic authentication services (including PIN authentication and facial authentication).
+The identity authentication consists of User_auth and basic authentication services (including PIN authentication and facial authentication).
 It supports basic functions such as setting and deleting user credentials and performing authentication.
 The system supports user identity authentication and provides data collection, processing, storage, and comparison capabilities.
 - Executor

   The executor collects, processes, stores, and compares data for authentication.
-Each authentication service provides the executor capabilities, which are scheduled by UserIAM to implement basic capabilities.
+Each authentication service provides the executor capabilities, which are scheduled by User_auth to implement basic capabilities.

 - Executor security level